 Use case (C.1): the incoming TCP bearer connection release request from remote TCP endpoint X is propagated on the other side to remote TCP endpoint Y, and the base package behaviour of a bidirectional TCP connection release towards X.

-Use case (C.2): Property ori enforces a TCP half-closure in the direction to X, and sepplink the start of TCP bearer connection release towards Y.
+Use case (C.2): Property ori enforces a TCP half-closure in the direction to X, and seplink/linktopothe start of TCP bearer connection release towards Y.

 [End Proposed Correction]